RobReho/exproblab2/README.md

 - "/oracle_hint" of type ErlOracle

 ### State Machine
-In this iteration the flow of the game is planned by ROSplan services.
+In this iteration, the flow of the game is planned by ROSplan services.
 ROSplan uses a PDDL file that defines a planning domain where the robot must move between waypoints and an oracle to solve the mystery.
 The robot can collect hints at waypoints, verify that the collected hypothesis is consistent, and eventually visit an oracle to check if its hypothesis is correct.
 ![Alt Text](https://github.com/RobReho/exproblab2/blob/main/media/erl2_sm.PNG)
 Every state is defines by a durative action in the PDDL domain.
 They are "leave_oracle", "collect_hint", "go_to_next_point", "complete_query", and "solution_query".
 - "leave_oracle" represents the robot leaving an oracle and moving to a waypoint.